Scientists find an entire hidden forest inside 630-ft deep giant sinkhole

 “Because of local differences in geology, climate and other factors, the way karst appears at the surface can be dramatically different,” he said.

-“So in China you have this incredibly visually spectacular karst with enormous sinkholes and giant cave entrances and so forth,” he added.
+He added: “So in China you have this incredibly visually spectacular karst with enormous sinkholes and giant cave entrances and so forth,.”

 “In other parts of the world you walk out on the karst and you really don’t notice anything.
 Sinkholes might be quite subdued, only a metre or two in diameter.
 Cave entrances might be very small, so you have to squeeze your way into them.”